shabin5785/Golang_notes/GO_5.md

 is where the bui ld tools store compiled packages, and the bin subdirec tor y holds executable prog rams like helloworld

+A second environment var iable, GOROOT, specifies the root direc tor y of the Go distr ibution, which provides all the packages of the standard librar y.
+The direc tor y struc ture beneath GOROOT resembles that of GOPATH, so, for example, the source files of the fmt package reside in the $GOROOT/src/fmt direc tor y.
+Users never need to set GOROOT since, by defau lt, the go tool wi l l use the locat ion where it was installed.